-First adopted by the US government to protect classified information, AES has long gained global acceptance and is used for securing sensitive data in various industries - most likely including yours.
-In this post, you'll learn about AES encryption and understand its vital role in securing sensitive files you send over the Internet.
+First adopted by the U.S. government to protect classified information, Advanced Encryption Standard (AES) has long gained global acceptance and is used for securing sensitive data in various industries.
+In this post, we'll discuss AES encryption and explain its vital role in securing sensitive files sent over the Internet.

-AES or Advanced Encryption Standard is a cipher, i.e., a method for encrypting and decrypting information.
+AES is a cipher, a method for encrypting and decrypting information.
 Whenever you transmit files over secure file transfer protocols like HTTPS, FTPS, SFTP, WebDAVS, OFTP, or AS2, there's a good chance your data will be encrypted by some flavor of AES ciphers — either AES 256, 192, or 128.
 We'll discuss more about these AES encryptions shortly.

 Different secure managed file transfer software may be equipped with varying selections of encryption algorithms.
 Some ciphers may be included in certain selections but absent in others.
 Not AES.
-AES will almost certainly be present in all but a few.
+AES will almost always be present in all but a few.
 Why is this so?
-It all started when the US government began looking for a new encryption algorithm that would be used to protect sensitive data.
+It all started when the US government began looking for a new encryption algorithm that could be used to protect sensitive data.

 This led to a standardization process that attracted 15 competing encryption designs, which included — among others — MARS from IBM, RC6 from RSA Security, Serpent, Twofish, and Rijndeal.
-It was Rijndael, designed by two Belgian cryptographers (Joan Daemen and Vincent Rijmen), that eventually became the standard and henceforth acquired the title Advanced Encryption Standard or AES.
+It was Rijndael, designed by two Belgian cryptographers (Joan Daemen and Vincent Rijmen), that eventually became the standard and is known as Advanced Encryption Standard or AES.

-Although the cipher's strength against various attacks was a major consideration in choosing the standard, other factors like speed, versatility, and computational requirements were likewise given importance.
+Although the cipher's strength against various attacks was a major consideration in choosing the standard, it included other factors like speed, versatility, and computational requirements.
 The government wanted an encryption standard that wasn't just strong, but also fast, reliable and easily implemented in both software and hardware — even those with limited CPU and memory.

-Although the other encryption algorithms were also very good (Some of those ciphers are also widely used today but understandably don't enjoy the same level of acceptance as AES) the Rijndael cipher was ultimately selected and declared a Federal Information Processing Standards or FIPS standard by the NIST (National Institute of Standards and Technology) in 2001.
+Although the other encryption algorithms were also very good, the Rijndael cipher was ultimately selected and declared a Federal Information Processing Standards or FIPS standard by the NIST (National Institute of Standards and Technology) in 2001.
 It was approved by the Secretary of Commerce and then recognized as a federal government standard the following year.

 Note: The official AES standard is specified in FIPS PUB 197.

 The rise of AES didn't end there.
 In 2003, the government deemed it suitable for protecting classified information.
-In fact, up to this day, the NSA (National Security Agency) is using AES to encrypt even Top Secret Information.
+The NSA (National Security Agency) is still using AES to encrypt Top Secret information.

-Like almost all modern encryption algorithms, AES requires the use of keys during the encryption and decryption processes.
-AES supports three keys with different lengths: 128-bit, 192-bit, and 256-bit keys.
+Like almost all modern encryption algorithms, AES requires the use of secret keys during the encryption and decrypt processes.
+AES supports three keys with different key lengths: 128-bit key, 192-bit keys, and 256-bit keys.
+The key size is also important.
 The longer the key, the stronger the encryption.
-So, AES 128 encryption is the least strong, while AES 256 encryption is the strongest.
+So, AES 128 encryption is the weakest, while AES 256 encryption is the strongest.

 In terms of performance though, shorter keys result in faster encryption times compared to longer keys.
 So 128 bit AES encryption is faster than AES 256 bit encryption.